Amaravati: Early and medieval history

-The neighbouring Dharanikota (Dhānyakatakam) was the capital city of the Satavahana dynasty.
+The nearby Dharanikota (Dhānyakatakam) was the capital city of the Satavahana dynasty.
 Its history dates back to the second century BCE.
-The Satavahanas are prominent in the history of Andhra Pradesh.
+The Satavahanas are significant in the history of Andhra Pradesh.
 Their primary language was Prakrit written using the Brahmi script, which served as the base for of Telugu script.
 The practice of Buddhism was predominant during their period and the dynasty was partly responsible for the prevalence of the faith in the region.
 The city was also once a holy site of Mahayana Buddhism.
 The city used to have a large Buddhist Stupa, now known as Amaravati Stupa.
 It was also the centre of Buddhist learning and art with several Buddhist followers from many South East Asian countries visiting.

-The Satavahanas, Ikshvakus, Vishnukundina, Pallavas, Cholas, Kakatiyas, Delhi Sultanate, Musunuri Nayaks, Bahmani Sultanate, Vijayanagara Empire, Sultanate of Golconda and the Mughal Empire successively ruled this area before the founding of the Nizamate of Hyderabad in 1724.
+The Satavahanas, Ikshvakus, Vishnukundina, Pallavas, Cholas, Kakatiyas, Delhi Sultanate, Reddi Kingdom, Bahmani Sultanate, Vijayanagara Empire, Sultanate of Golconda and the Mughal Empire successively ruled this area before the founding of the Nizamate of Hyderabad in 1724.
 It was ceded to France in 1750, but was captured by the East India Company in 1759.
 It was returned to the Nizam in 1768, but was ceded to Britain again in 1788.
 As part of the Madras Presidency, it was ruled by Vasireddy Venkatadri Nayudu, the hereditary zamindar of Chintapalli, who founded modern Amaravathi village, near the ruins of the ancient stupa.